-The municipality shall at all times manage its banking arrangements and investments and conduct its cash management policy in compliance with the provisions of and any further prescriptions made by the Minister of Finance in terms of the Municipal Finance Management Act No. 56 of 2003 and Regulations promulgated under the Act.
+2.9.
+The municipality shall at all times manage its banking arrangements and investments and conduct its cash management policy in compliance with the provisions of and any further prescriptions made by the Minister of Finance in terms of the Municipal Finance Management a) To ensure compliance with the relevant legal and statutory requirements relating to cash management and investments;

+2.10.
+Act No. 56 of 2003 and Regulations promulgated under the Act.
 Applicable sections of this Act are attached as Annexure I to this policy.
+The objectives of the investment policy of the municipality are: